ironsoul0/ironsoul.me/src/posts/savage.md

 ## Semiotics

+After looking at iconography and form, let's analyze our video in terms of another important factor which is called **semiotics**.

 Please let me introduce you to semiotics by citing this [video](https://www.youtube.com/watch?v=R7VA95JdbMQ).

 > _**Semiotics** - the field of study that explores how humans and other organisms derive meaning from the world around them._

 In other words, the purpose of semiotics is to analyze signs and derive their implied meanings.
 There are three main types of **signs** as semiotics suggests.
 These are **icons**, **symbols** and **indices**.

 For this analysis, I will mainly focus on one specifix **index** because I believe it is the most important sign for delivering the message of the video due to its non-obviousness and deepness.
-If you do know what an index is, **indices** are the type of signs that are connected with the object they represent in a _logical_ way.
+If you do not know what an index is, **indices** are the type of signs that are connected with the object they represent in a _logical_ way.

 For example, have a look at figure 7.
 We can see a funeral coffin but what does it represent?
 If we treat it as an **icon**, it would represent the coffin itself but what if there is a deeper meaning behind it?
+What I mean is that the coffin and the room in which it is located represents something indirectly and it is our mission to figure out what exactly it represents.

 Many people argue but I believe that this scene is shown to viewers in such a manner so the room looks like a place which is full of _grief_.
 Pay attention to the light: there is a darkness in all 4 directions.
 If we look at a man standing in front of the coffin, he holds his hand near to his head and this indicates an insufferable loss.
 In this case, the _white coffin_ acts as a **signifier** of _irreversibility_ which is **signified**.
+That actually makes us think about the death of the brother of 21 Savage and this scene is very likely to be created in his memory.

 ![Figure 6](../images/savage/fig7.png)

 <center class="image-desc">
 Figure 7.
 Funeral coffin acting as an index
 </center>

+There are of course a lot of other signs in the video but analyzing them will not help us much in understanding the overall **purpose** of the clip.
+I made an example of the coffin to introduce you to the concepts of **signifier** and **signified**.

+As you see, semiotics is also very helpful in terms of analyzing multimodal texts but it is essential to pick appropriate signs which are directly connected to the purpose.

 ## Final thoughts